 In keeping with its stated objects the Society solicits news, views and articles of interest pertaining to Cunard history from its members and Cunard/ocean liner enthusiasts worldwide.
 When possible, and with the consent of the author/donor articles will be reproduced in a newsletter format on the Society webpage from time to time.

 Membership in the Society is encouraged – the annual cost is $25.00 USD and may be paid by sending a cheque or money order to:

 108 Water Street

 A membership card will be issued and sent to the member upon receipt of the requisite fee.
 Membership fees are used to help defray operating costs of the Society.

 THE CUNARD TRADITION CONTINUES

 Cunard’s flagship Queen Mary 2 which joined the fleet in 2004 is the only ocean liner providing regularly scheduled crossings of the Atlantic, a service begun by Cunard’s first flagship Britannia in 1840.
 Imbued with a rich history, Cunard Line has been transformed in the first decade of the 21st century into the youngest fleet of ocean liners and cruise ships in the world.
 Queen Victoria went into service in 2007 and has very quickly become a popular and well recognized Cunarder around the globe.
 Cunard’s newest monarch Queen Elizabeth joined the fleet in October of 2010…and now for the first time in its long history, Cunard Line has three Queens ruling the waves.
+A fourth as yet un-named Cunarder is being built at the Fincantieri ship yard in Naples, Italy for launch in 2022.
 The renaissance continues…and as the company has continued to evolve over nearly two centuries, so too the Cunard Steamship Society resolves to continue its mandate to preserve and promote the maritime heritage which shall ever be synonymous with the name CUNARD.